Tapelo Xoki

-Thapelo Xoki (born Thapelo Nyongo; 10 April 1995) is a South African soccer player who plays as a defender for South African Premier Division side Orlando Pirates and the South Africa national team.
+Thapelo Xoki (born Thapelo Nyongo; 10 April 1995) is a South African footballer who plays as a defender for South African Premiership side Orlando Pirates.
+He has been capped once by the South Africa national team.

 Early and personal life

-He was born in Khayelitsha in Cape Town.
+He was born on 10 April 1995 in Khayelitsha in the city of Cape Town.
 He attended Thembelihle Senior Secondary School.